QuentinRougemont/genome_annotation/README.md

 # minimal input data needed:

-* 2 genomes to annotate OR 2 genome already annotated with their corresponding gff files
+* 2 genomes to annotate OR 2 genomes already annotated with their corresponding gff files these must correspond to each haplotype you'd like to compare

 * 1 ancestral genome with its annotation in gff format.